amharrison/jactr-tutorials/org.jactr.tutorial.unit2/README2.md

 experimental task.
 In the unit 2 example, we have three main files: [DisplayTrial](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit2/src/org/jactr/tutorial/unit2/experiment/handler/DisplayTrial.java), [IExperimentInterface](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit2/src/org/jactr/tutorial/unit2/experiment/IExperimentInterface.java), and [GUIExperimentInterface](https://github.com/amharrison/jactr-tutorials/blob/master/org.jactr.tutorial.unit2/src/org/jactr/tutorial/unit2/experiment/ui/GUIExperimentInterface.java).

+The experiment interface is by no means required.
+It is just a convenience and useful place to look if you want to integrate your own task based structures.

 ### DisplayTrial
 DisplayTrial is the actual implementation of the ITrial interface for the experiment framework.
 In other words, it's the actual meat of the experiment.
 It controls which stimuli is displayed,